Huehuetenango Highland Coffee Guatemala

 The producers’ organizations in the last few years begun to sell directly to the international market of coffee roasters where more attention is placed on quality and sales are much more profitable due to the lack of intermediaries as used in the local market.
 Since 2004, Presidium coffee production has increased from 28 to about 180 tonnes.
 At the same time, producers have, as a result of participation at fairs and other events, have strengthened commercial relations with international buyers, with the price received for green coffee beans rising from 2.9 to 6.1 dollars (US) per kilogram.

-Western Huehuetenango Highlands, Municipalities of San Pedro Necta, La Libertad, Cuilco, La Democracia and Todos Santos Cuchumatanes
+Western Huehuetenango Highlands, San Pedro Necta municipalities, La Libertad, Cuilco, La Democracia and Todos Santos Cuchumatanes

 Equoqui social enterprise, Alba (Italy)